 Legal firms have clear needs when it comes to IT infrastructure.
 They have to mitigate the risk of downtime, adhere to strict security standards, and streamline internal collaboration.
 They also need to be able to integrate new software when necessary without worrying about compatibility concerns.

 Managed IT services offer a compelling resolution to all of these issues by entrusting the day-to-day maintenance of technology equipment to an expert team of engineers.
-These professionals have a single responsibility keeping their customers equipment functioning optimally:
+These professionals have a single responsibility to keep their customers equipment functioning optimally:

 Use Managed IT Services to Keep Up with Security Trends

 Of all the benefits to switching to a managed service contract, the most urgent is improved cybersecurity.
 IT security is no longer the realm of cybersecurity professionals.
 It extends to every single person who uses a computer, tablet, or smartphone to do work.

 Security represents the biggest risk that law firms face.
 Both lawyers and their teams have to undergo security training that helps them recognize the risks and understand the ways cybercriminals operate.

 Managed service providers can help implement solutions that put legal firms at the forefront of the cybersecurity arms race.
 Managed IT security teams can also implement training programs that serve to educate lawyers and employees on best practices for maintaining security in today’s environment.

 These training sessions must approach a wide variety of topics.
 Both lawyers and paralegals have to be able to identify suspicious emails for phishing attempts and have clear processes for dealing with potential attacks.
 Everyone working with a computer in a law firm should benefit from malware protection and know the differences between – malware vs. virus, ransomware vs. phishing, and other technical terms.